 - 2.1.
-In general it is not efficient to have competition in most aspects of distribution and transmission activities as duplication of networks would lead to substantially higher costs for consumers.
-Regulation of network monopolies is therefore necessary to protect the interests of consumers.
-Regulation of networks covers revenue controls on network businesses; the structure and level of network charges; quality of service incentives; and the financial ring-fencing of network businesses.
-It also means developing policies and incentives to help the network companies play their part in making the energy sector more sustainable. - 2.2.
+In general it is not sensible to have competition in the distribution and transmission of gas and electricity networks as this would lead to duplication of pipes and wires and higher customer and environmental costs.
+Regulation of network monopolies is therefore necessary to protect the interests of consumers. - 2.2.
+Our regulation of the monopoly energy networks covers overall revenue controls on the network businesses; the structure and level of network charges that determine how much different users (generators, gas producers and importers, business and domestic customers pay); quality of service incentives; and the financial ring-fencing of network businesses.
+We also put in place financial incentives to encourage the network companies to invest in research and development, innovate and play their part in making the energy sector more sustainable and move to a lower carbon economy. - 2.3.
 Incentive-based regulation encourages network companies to run their businesses in the interests of consumers.
-If network businesses outperform their statutory and licence targets and obligations, they should earn higher returns.
-If they do not, they should earn lower returns and run the risk of incurring financial penalties.
-This approach encourages reliable networks, good customer service and cost efficiency and over the longer term ensures that prices to consumers are no higher than necessary. - 2.3.
-We use incentive regulation of monopoly networks to encourage the delivery of a variety of outputs, such as efficiency, reliability and quality of service, that are in the interests of consumers.
-Our approach is evolving so that the regulatory framework is flexible enough to accommodate changing patterns of supply such as renewable and other low carbon generation and new gas import terminals. - 2.4.
+If network businesses outperform their statutory and licence targets and obligations, they can earn higher returns.
+If they do not, they earn lower returns and run the risk that we impose financial penalties on them.
+This approach encourages reliable, safe, sustainable networks with good customer service at reasonable prices to consumers that are as low as possible. - 2.4.
+We use incentive regulation of monopoly networks to encourage them to deliver a variety of outputs that customers want from networks, such as efficiency, reliability, safety and quality of service.
+Our approach has evolved so that the regulatory framework has been flexible enough to accommodate changing patterns of supply such as renewable and other low carbon generation and new gas import terminals. - 2.5.
 We provide incentives for network businesses to use innovative approaches where this will result in better outcomes for customers.
-For example, we have introduced Innovation Funding Incentives in electricity transmission and electricity and gas distribution.
+For example, we have introduced Innovation Funding Incentives to promote research and development and investment in new technology in electricity transmission and electricity and gas distribution.

-- 2.5.
-We continue to encourage the development of cost-reflective charging methodologies for use of the networks.
-This is the best means of promoting more sustainable, efficient investment in networks over the longer term and of reducing the carbon and wider environmental footprint of the energy networks. - 2.6.
-Ofgem will continue to encourage the development of competition in areas associated with networks where this is an appropriate way to protect consumer interests, as in the provision of new gas and electricity connections. - 2.7.
+- 2.6.
+We continue to encourage the network companies' development of cost-reflective charges for use of their networks.
+This is the best means of promoting more sustainable, efficient investment in networks over the longer term and of reducing the carbon footprint and wider environmental impact of the energy networks. - 2.7.
+Ofgem will continue to encourage the development of competition in areas associated with networks where this is an appropriate way to protect consumer interests, as in the provision of new gas and electricity connections. - 2.8.
 Ofgem will operate in a transparent manner and, where appropriate, will adopt policies that are consistent across the networks.
-We will also apply simple solutions wherever they are likely to be effective.
+We will also apply simple solutions wherever possible and where they are likely to be effective.